 You use both hands when playing the guitar.
 The bottom hand strums and plucks, while your top hand is for fretting.
 Fretting means pressing down on the higher strings, which changes the length of the note as well as getting the clearest and fullest sound.

 Your dominant hand (right or left) will serve as the picking hand for strumming or plucking the chords.
 This requires stronger and faster movements, which is why you’ll sometimes notice left-handed guitars that cater to your preference.
 There also exist guitars made for smaller hands, which may be suitable if you're struggling with full-sized ones!
+You should be cognizant of different guitar sizings before purchasing your first one, to start.

 Your secondary hand is for fretting.
 Since the point of fretting is to make the note sound right, you can fret in a variety of ways, as 30-year veteran guitarist Keith Dean explains.